CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 **Warning:** This connector is in **BETA** stage and the API might change or have limited support-

 The BigQuery Connector allows you to import data into a CARTO account as tables from BigQuery.
-Note that **this connector is disabled by default** in the CARTO importer options.
-If you are interested in enabling it, [contact us](mailto:sales@carto.com) for details.

 You can use the BigQuery Connector to: